Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class RingDescriptor</h4>

 <p>RingDescriptors are used in <code>type: polygon</code> geometries to handle inner and outer rings, as well as Level of Detail across such complex polygons.
-In a RingDescriptors, each segment is marked as either part of an outer ring (o = 0), an inner ring (i = 1), or a cut (c = 2) to allow control of symbology and permit cutting of compelx polygons across nodes, as in this example:</p>
+In a RingDescriptors, each segment is marked as either part of an outer ring (o = 0), an inner ring (i = 1), or a cut (c = 2) to allow control of symbology and permit cutting of complex polygons across nodes, as in this example:</p>

 <div>
 <img src="images/lod-polygon.png" title="A large Polygon with holes cut into Nodes" alt="A large Polygon with holes cut into Nodes">